Miro0o/Docs-Notes/README.md

 In the end, **miniWorldModel** is simply my attempt to organize what I have learned and the thoughts I have had along the way.
 Although I strive to be precise and rigorous, there are inevitably errors and inaccuracies.

-I hope these notes can serve as an inspiration to you.
+To whoever reading this, I hope my notes can serve as an inspiration.